LupaDevStudio/Geozzle/README.md

 This request is implemented in the `request_countries_continent` function.
 The results are stored in `resources/queries/continents` in the form of JSON files.
 We created two files for each continent: one for French and one for English.
 Each file is a dictionary containing the Wikidata code and name of each country.

-This request is created as follow : for a continent, we gather every countries and states, then remove any instance of 'fictional country', 'fictional state', 'historical country', 'disputed country', or any of their subclasses.
+This request is created as follow: for a continent, we gather every countries and states, then remove any instance of 'fictional country', 'fictional state', 'historical country', 'disputed country', or any of their subclasses.
 This allowed us to have the cleanest list of countries with minimal post-processing required.

 For our post-processing, we created the `resources/queries/continents/exceptions.json` file.
-It contains two dictionaries: one for countries to remove (to_remove), which includes the codes of countries to be excluded for each continent, and another for countries to add (to_add), which lists additional codes and country names to include in our *json* files.
+It contains two dictionaries: one for countries to remove (to_remove), which includes the codes of countries to be excluded for each continent, and another for countries to add (to_add), which lists additional codes and country names to include in our JSON files.

 For example, China and Taiwan were excluded in our initial request as they are both disputed countries.
 We manually added them during the post-processing.

 This `exceptions.json` is used in the `request_countries_continent` function (in `sparql.py`) to adjust the lists of countries accordingly.

+!!! note Results of this request
     These JSON files are generated ahead of gaming.

-You can recreated them by running the sparql.py file, specifying the language argument as either French ('fr') or English ('en') and setting the BOOL_CREATE_DICT_CONTINENTS constant as True (default value is False).
+    You can recreate them by running the `sparql.py` file, specifying the language argument as either French ('fr') or English ('en') and setting the `BOOL_CREATE_DICT_CONTINENTS` constant as True (default value is False).

 ### Request to get all available clues of a country

-This request is employed during gameplay, leading to a short loading time when switching countries.
+This request is employed during gameplay with a simple GET request containing the SPARQL query; this leads to a short loading time when switching countries.
 However, it ensures that the clues offered are current and accurate, which was the primary motivation behind its creation.

 During gameplay, a country is randomly chosen from the continent the player is currently playing.
-Then, our second request, written in `HINTS_QUERY` (compressed in `COMPRESSED_HINTS_QUERY`) and implemented in the `request_all_clues` function is used to gather all availables clues for that country.
+Then, our second request, written in `HINTS_QUERY` (compressed in `COMPRESSED_HINTS_QUERY`) and implemented in the `request_all_clues` function, is used to gather all availables clues for that country.

 | List of all clues |  |  |
 | --- | --- | --- |